zdravkov/kendo-docs/api/javascript/ui/pivotgrid.md

 ### height `Number|String`

-The height of the pivotgrid.
+The height of the PivotGrid.
 Numeric values are treated as pixels.

 #### Example - set the height as a number